mdsj-cmyk/Portfolio/system-troubleshooting-home-lab/README.md

 - **Storage migration from HDD to SSD**:
   - Cloned OS and data using **Macrium Reflect**
   - Prepared SSD with **DiskPart** and **Windows Disk Management**
-  - Booted from **Windows USB to Linux/GParted** to erase and resize partitions
+  - Booted from **Windows USB to Linux/GParted** to erase, move and resize partitions
   - Created **rescue media** for safe migration
 - Installed and tested Nvidia Quadro P1000 4GB GPU
 - BIOS configuration and system compatibility checks